 Although we see Sam, the people around him only see the person he is supposed to be.
-Usually in the beginning of the episode, Sam manages to catch his reflection in the mirror so we get to see what he looks like as well.
-There’s always an “Oh Boy: moment when Sam first leaps.
+Usually, at the beginning of the episode, Sam manages to catch his reflection in the mirror so we get to see what he looks like as well.
+There’s always an “Oh Boy” moment when Sam first leaps.
 At the end, the “preview” for the next episode is seeing who Sam has leaped into next.

 Sam’s memory is also a bit muddled.
 He can’t always remember what his life was like back before he stepped into the Quantum Leap Accelerator.
 This is how things are explained such as his ability to take out two kidnappers with his knowledge of martial arts in one episode when it wasn’t mentioned before.
 It will also become pivotal later on in the series when he deals not only with his and Al’s past history but history as we know it as well.

 As much as it sounds like science fiction, it is also quite poignant.
-Sam leaps into the bodies of people who are at pivotal moments in time, but on a very small scale.
-The moments he changes the world are moments that will be written-up in history books.
-At the most, they are small breakthroughs which manage to challenge society’s status quo and maybe get a few people to think about things a little differently.
+Sam leaps into the bodies of people who are at pivotal moments in time but on a very small scale.
+The moments he changes the world are moments that will be written up in history books.
+At the most, they are small breakthroughs that manage to challenge society’s status quo and maybe get a few people to think about things a little differently.

 Sometimes there is a bit of humor in Sam’s influence on history.
 In one episode he meets Chubby Checker and shows him The Twist.
-In another he saves a doctor from choking… who’s last name happens to be Heimlich.
+In another, he saves a doctor from choking… whose last name happens to be Heimlich.

 My only other complaint has to do with the storyline itself, and that is that Sam never leaps out of the United States.
 The reason, of course, is due to keeping the script in English, but logically it just seemed as if he should have been leaping all over the world.
 At one point in the future he finally does, but I won’t give that away!
 The closest he comes during the second season is being on an ocean liner near the end of the season.
 At the very least they could have had him leap to Great Britain or Canada, eh?

 You may or may not recognize the name of Deborah Pratt.
-I remembered her for her part on the television series Airwolf.
-She co-Produced the series with her husband, Donald Bellesario and wrote many of the episodes.
+I remembered her for her part in the television series Airwolf.
+She co-produced the series with her husband, Donald Bellesario, and wrote many of the episodes.
 This season, she’s given the opportunity to act in one of the episodes as well.

 My kids watched a lot of the episodes with me.
 They were interested in the characters as well as the different time periods.
-It’s a nice way to teach them about what it was like to live during the 50’s, 60’s, 70’s, etc. I’ve seen nothing in any of the episodes I object to.
+It’s a nice way to teach them about what it was like to live during the ’50s, 60’s, 70’s, etc. I’ve seen nothing in any of the episodes I object to.
 There’s the insinuation of sex and in one a woman is a stripper.
-Although they say she strips, we never actually see anything, so it bother’s me less than all of those adult billboards wee see along I95 from New York to Florida.
+Although they say she strips, we never actually see anything, so it bothers me less than all of those adult billboards we see along I95 from New York to Florida.

 Al has been brought before a Senate inquiry about the project and what went wrong with the project, as well as what the $43 billion has been spent on.
 The Senators are skeptical about his ability to change events since they don’t see any major changes happening in history.